 A tissue bank receives an order for 10 pieces of tissue that need to be sent to a hospital with an RFID cabinet.
 The tissue bank pulls the requested items from its inventory and attaches an RFID tag to each tissue package.
 In addition to the RFID tag, the tissue bank gives each tissue product its own bar code label containing information about the product the batch number, the unique ID of the product, the expiration date, as well as any additional relevant data needed to meet federal, industry and state tissue-handling requirements.

 All the critical information is then uploaded to the secure database controlled by the system provider.
-This sequence of events is depicted in Figure 1.
 As the tagged items travel through other steps in the supply chain, they are logged by the local inventory control and tracking systems.
 The events are subsequently uploaded to the database, thus providing Web-based tracking and status reports to authorized users.
 Keep in mind that once the data has been initially entered into the system, the remaining steps in the process can be fully monitored and recorded using automated methods.
 Once delivered to the final location, the tag is logged as it enters the RFID storage cabinet.
 An operationally live cabinet would read its entire inventory, both new and existing stock, with each transaction and send the information back to the database.Through the user interface, the system registers that the cabinet has received 10 new products with individually dedicated RFID tags and all associated data.
 When called for use, the item is logged as it leaves the cabinet and, if readers are present, when it arrives in the operating room or transplant lab.
 The human step of having to physically go into the hospital’s storage unit and count each individual package is time-consuming and error-prone.
 The RFID system can perform this function, as well as others, automatically in near-real time and create an instant record.
 When supported with adequate redundancies, the system can provide a near-perfect archive.

 The system can update itself at the time of an event, i.e., every time the cabinet is accessed.
 The Web-based data services system displays a complete snapshot of inventory visibility as of the last transaction.
 In this context, near-real time data capture: